SebastienGllmt/VDTime/README.md

 These features will never be supported by design:

 - **No historical information**: VDTime Core does NOT store historical information anywhere (on disk or any remote server), and all information is lost when the application closes.
 It is the user's responsibility to persist the information anywhere if they are interested in doing so.
-- **Only active tracking**: VDTime Core does not track when your computer is asleep, turned off, or in the lock screen.
+- **Only active tracking**: VDTime Core does not track when your computer is asleep, turned off, logged off, or in the lock screen.
 It only actively tracks when you're using the computer.
 - **Older versions of Windows**: We only care about developing for Windows 11, and make absolutely no effort to support older versions of Windows.

 ### API